zerohd4869/zerohd4869.github.io/_pages/about.md

 - *Dec 2023*: 🎉 One paper is accepted to ICASSP 2024 main conference.
 - *Dec 2023*: 🎉 One paper is accepted to AAAI 2024 main conference (Oral).
 - *Dec 2023*: Invited to serve as an Area Chair for NAACL ARR 2024.
-- *Jul 2023*: 🎖 Received the Best System Award at SemEval 2023.
+- *Jul 2023*: 🎖 Received the Best System Award at SemEval 2023 in Task 12.
 - *May 2023*: 🎉🎉 One paper is accepted to ACL 2023 main conference.